greymatter-io/helm-charts/docs/Deploy with Minikube.md

 - "--replace" will replace an existing deployment
 - "--dry-run" will print all Kubernetes configs to stdout

 We can run `helm ls` to see all our current deployments and `helm delete --purge $DEPLOYMENT` to delete deployments.
-If you need to make changes, you can run `helm upgrade gm deciperhnow/greymatter -f custom-greymatter.yaml -f custom-greymatter-secrets.yaml -f custom-greymatter-minikube.yaml` to update your release in place.
+If you need to make changes, you can run `helm upgrade gm deciperhnow/greymatter -f custom-greymatter.yaml -f custom-greymatter-secrets.yaml` to update your release in place.

 ```sh
 NAME                    REVISION        UPDATED                         STATUS          CHART                   APP VERSION     NAMESPACE